Categories

 Additionally, you should specify if a category is for capital goods or production-related purchases that are not capital goods (e.g., materials, ingredients, components).
 This allows us to track them correctly and apply the appropriate emission factors: for general and capital goods, we use emission factors that have been adjusted to include retail margins, for production-related purchases we assume these are made at wholesale prices and, therefore, do not include margin adjustments in the emission factor.

 If you’re not a producer, but a reseller of finished goods, categorize them as production-related purchases, too.
 Any purchases that factor into the cost of goods sold (COGS) should be categorized as production-related purchases.
 Proceed row by row and fill out the requested information until at least 75% of your spend has been mapped.
+To see what the % of your spend you have mapped, click save and recalculate.
+Upon clicking save, your mapping screen will reflect the latest %.
 Going beyond 75% will give you a more accurate emissions output.
 If you complete less than 100%, we will extrapolate the remaining spending based on the categories you mapped.

-If you have known emissions data for certain purchase categories from a supplier, you can add a custom source in the Purchases configurations.
+If you have known spend-based emission factors for certain purchase categories, you can add a custom source in the Purchases configurations.
 You will map purchases to your custom sources during the mapping phase, and the custom emission factor will be applied in the calculations.

 General area